Types of Robbery Charges: Varying Felony Classes

 For more information on robbery using weapons, see Armed Robbery.

 All types of robberies are serious crimes.
 Robbery is almost always a felony, punishable by at least one year in prison, regardless of the value of the items taken.
-Most states punish aggravated robbery, including armed robbery, carjacking, and home invasion robbery, quite harshly.
-Sentences of ten or 20 years in prison or more are not uncommon.
+Most states punish aggravated robbery quite harshly, including armed robbery, carjacking, and home invasion robbery.
+Sentences of ten or 20 years in prison or more are common.

 Learn more about how crimes are punished in your state.